rshayashi33/A03/README.md

  16) Once the application is installed, open it up
  17) Click File -> new -> project and create a project
- 18) Click File -> new -> HTML file and name your HTML file a specific name and click enter
+ 18) Click File -> new -> HTML file and name your HTML file a specific name and click enter PART 3: GIT
- 19) Before proceeding it is important to also download GIT.
+ 20) Before proceeding it is important to also download GIT.
 Simply install the application to your computer and follow any directions as shown. https://git-scm.com/downloads
+LAST PART: Version Control
- 20) Going back to Webstorm’s HTML file, hover over VCS and click “Enable Version control interrogation.”
+ 22) Going back to Webstorm’s HTML file, hover over VCS and click “Enable Version control interrogation.”
- 21) Have the version control system to be associated with Git
+ 23) Have the version control system to be associated with Git
- 22) When you want to commit the code to GitHub, simply click “Commit”
+ 24) When you want to commit the code to GitHub, simply click “Commit”
- 23) Now your file is in a new repository file in Github that you can easily access.
+ 25) Now your file is in a new repository file in Github that you can easily access.

 Part 2 Definition of Terms